Quick summary

-What is a criminal warrant and conditions
+What is a criminal order and the conditions

 Are you solving a similar problem?